 Vivian might call this a conspiracy theory, but Schwab's evil agenda is no secret - individuals will be stripped of their rights, while Schwab's billionaire buddies from Big Everything (or in the WEF's wanky BuzzSpeak, "stakeholders") will assume an even greater role in determining how the world is run.
 Capitalism bad, Corporate Socialism good!

 Howard's bio goes on to list a number of business start-ups he has been involved in, and gushes that "he has many television and other video appearances, including as a regular guest on Australia’s highest-rated breakfast news program, a popular talk on TED.com, and data science and web development tutorials and discussions."

-So Howard is an entrepreneur, publicity whore, and part of the WEF Youth Corps - and he fails to disclose the latter critical tidbit in his paper.
+So Howard is an entrepreneur, publicity whore, AI fanatic, and part of the WEF Youth Corps - and he fails to disclose the latter critical tidbit in his paper.